 However, we must admit that human subjecthood, uniqueness and freedom are mindbendingly complicated notions and all are hard, if not impossible, to conceive as produced or shaped by single forces.
 These days, much education at school and university is inflected to varying degrees by constructivist approaches and gives space to exploratory, open-ended, problem-based and creative opportunities for students.
 The difference between the third (McGraw Hill, 2007) and fourth (McGraw Hill, 2011) editions of John Biggs and Catherine Tang’s classic Teaching for Quality Learning at University illustrates something of this shift by the newer edition giving ‘unpredicted’ learning outcomes slightly more attention and value.

 The rising (though still very much contained) prominence of the undetermined or unpredicted within mainstream educational paradigms such as Biggs and Tang’s is accompanied by more radical work on the weakening of educational teleology in order to liberate learning and studentness from instrumentalisation and overdetermination.
-Consider, for example, Tyson E. Lewis’ On Study: Giorgio Agamben and Educational Potentiality (Routledge, 2013) - as well as other work by Lewis available online here - and Andrea R. English’s Discontinuity in Learning: Dewey, Herbart and Education as Transformation (Cambridge University Press, 2013).
+Consider, for example, Tyson E. Lewis’ On Study: Giorgio Agamben and Educational Potentiality (Routledge, 2013) and Andrea R. English’s Discontinuity in Learning: Dewey, Herbart and Education as Transformation (Cambridge University Press, 2013).

 Biesta returns to the philosophical and practical value of pedagogical weakness in The Beautiful Risk of Education (2014).
 Weakness is presented as crucial to key educational concerns including creativity, communication, teaching and learning, in addition to subjectivity, emancipation and democracy.
 The book teases out the multiple relevancies of weakness in the context of the ‘learnification’ of modern educational discourse which tends to override the importance of teacher professional judgement with a relentless imposition of empirical, definitional and input-output focussed claims and requirements (Beautiful Risk, 62-64; Good Education, 17-19).
 Biesta connects weakness philosophically back to John Dewey and outward to Jacques Ranciere, Jacques Derrida, Emmanuel Levinas and Hannah Arendt.